stephen-slm/idasen/README.md

    Idasen CLI - A simple CLI to interface with the Idasen desk

 USAGE:
    desk-cli [global options] command [command options] [arguments...]

 COMMANDS:
-   help, h  Shows a list of commands or help for one command
+   configure  configure the device to connect to. stand      Move the desk to the configured standing position. sit        Move the desk to the configured sitting position. position   Move the desk to the provided position value. toggle     Toggle the desk height between standing and sitting. monitor    Monitor and log the position of the desk as it moves help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --verbose, -v             Enable verbose logging (default: false) [$VERBOSE] --stand-height value      The target end height for standing (default: 1.12) --sit-height value        The target end height for sitting (default: 0.74) --sit                     Put the desk into a sitting position (default: false) --stand                   Put the desk into a standing position (default: false) --target value, -t value  Move the desk into the target position (default: 0) --monitor, -m             Monitor the movement of the desk during manual movement (default: false) --help, -h                show help (default: false)
+   --help, -h  show help (default: false)
 ```

 [license-badge]: https://img.shields.io/github/license/stephensli/idasen-desk?style=flat-square